pablobernabeu/website-files/content/applications-and-dashboards/Bernabeu-etal-2017-modalityswitch/index.md

 <a href='https://pablobernabeu.shinyapps.io/ERP-waveform-visualization_CMS-experiment/'>
       <button style = "background-color: white; color: black; border: 2px solid #4CAF50; border-radius: 12px;">
       <h3 style = "margin-top: 7px !important; margin-left: 9px !important; margin-right: 9px !important;">
-      <span style="color:#DBE6DA;"><i class="fas fa-mouse-pointer"></i></span>&nbsp; Dashboard </h3></button></a> &nbsp;
+      <span style="color:#DBE6DA;"><i class="fas fa-mouse-pointer"></i></span>&nbsp; Web application </h3></button></a> &nbsp;

 <br>
 <br>

 **Content**

 The data is from a psychology experiment on the comprehension of words, in which electroencephalographic (EEG) responses were measured.
 The data are presented in plots spanning 800 milliseconds (the duration of word processing).
 The aim of this Shiny app is to facilitate the exploration of the data by researchers and the public.
 Users can delve into the different sections of the data.
 In a hierarchical order, these sections are groups of participants, individual participants, brain areas, and electrodes.

 **Shiny apps in science**